rdmpage/linked-data-fragments/README.md

 ### IPNI authors

-The problems with IPNI author teams is that the order of an author is treated as a global property of that author (team member), not specific to a particular team for a name.
+The problem with IPNI author teams is that the order of an author is treated as a global property of that author (team member), not specific to a particular team for a name.
 Perhaps could achieve this using named graphs where each IPNI LSID is in its own named graph, but that won’t work for triples.
 IPNI really needs the notion of a “role”, or we have to use non-RDF means to help do the author matching.

 Updated: this is an bug in the way IPNI stores this info, we can program around this.